jonahksimmons/FinalProject-AP-CompSci/README.md

 To use:

-Create a new repl and choose import from GitHub
+Create a new repl on repl.it and choose import from GitHub
 Paste: https://github.com/jonahksimmons/FinalProject

 This was a lot of fun learning all the needed syntax